-Do the discs in your #spine ‘slip’?.
+Do the discs in your #spine ‘slip’?

-The spinal disc acts as a strong elastic pivot for each joint segment of the #spine, providing stability and allowing a relatively wide range of motion in all directions in the lower back and neck.
-When a disc starts to lose its strength and pliability, however, it can cause a range of painful and potentially debilitating symptoms.
+The spinal disc acts as a solid elastic pivot for each joint segment of the #spine, providing stability and allowing a relatively wide range of motion in all directions in the lower back and neck.
+When a disc starts to lose its strength and pliability, it can cause a range of painful and potentially debilitating symptoms.

 There are 24 moveable vertebrae on your #spine which are separated from one another by your discs.

 Each disc consists of a soft inner part surrounded by a fibrous coating.
 Sometimes the coating gets torn which allows the softer material to bulge out.
-The pain when the softer material bulges out can be excruciating and this condition is commonly known as ‘a slipped disc‘.
+The pain when the softer material bulges out can be excruciating and this condition is known as ‘a slipped disc‘.

 However, discs are tightly attached to the vertebrae and cannot physically ‘slip’ in any way.
 The actual medical name for this is a ‘spinal disc herniation’.

 This type of back problem can settle down after a few days and you may never have the problem again.
 But some people suffer from this happening on a regular basis which could result in needing an operation to fuse the discs together to stop the bugle.

 Another cause could be that the disc is damaged through strain and pressure.
 If you lift or bend awkwardly or injure your back in an accident this could cause a disc to prolapse.